zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/running-virtual-machines-on-your-chromebook/index.md

 ## Checking VMX Support on Unofficial Hardware

-If you are trying to run Chromium OS on your own hardware (i.e. not a Chromebook/Chromebox), you should make sure your system is properly configured first.
+If you are trying to run ChromiumOS on your own hardware (i.e. not a Chromebook/Chromebox), you should make sure your system is properly configured first.